Crumb Top Baking

 • Rinse and thoroughly dry the chickpeas before roasting them.
 I like to spread them out on a clean dish towel and pat them dry.

 • I also like to peel the skins off as it creates a crunchier chickpea.
-This is a tip I picked up from my friend Haylie at Our Balanced Bowl.
-If you’re short on time, you can skip this step.
+If you're short on time, you can skip this step.
 The chickpeas will still get crunchy.

 • If you want to peel the skins, just rub the chickpeas between two dish towels and the skins will start to come off.
 You'll just need to set aside 5 minutes or so to remove all the skins.

 • The chickpeas can be roasted in the oven or the air fryer.
-I’ve included both options in the recipe.
-The air fryer is quicker and yields crispier chickpeas, which is a tip I recently learned from Denise at Sweet Peas and Saffron.
+I've included both options in the recipe.
+The air fryer is quicker and yields crispier chickpeas.

 • Tahini is melted into the dark chocolate to ensure the bark is not rock hard when it sets up.
 If you don't have or like tahini, you can substitute almond or cashew butter.